wasmerio/wasmer/README.md

 cd wasmer

 # install tools
+make release-singlepass # To build with singlepass support

 make release-clif # To build with cranelift (default)

 make release-llvm # To build with llvm support

-make release-singlepass # To build with singlepass support

 # or
-make release # To build with singlepass, cranelift and llvm support
+make release # To build with all the backends supported by the platform and architecture
 ```

 ## Testing